awsdocs/aws-dms-user-guide/doc_source/CHAP_Source.SAP.md

 + sybase\_ts\_role

-+ If you have set the `enableReplication` connection property to `Y`, then your must also be granted the `sp_setreptable` permission\.
-For more information on connection properties see [Using Extra Connection Attributes with AWS Database Migration Service](CHAP_Introduction.ConnectionAttributes.md)\.
++ If you have set the `enableReplication` connection property to `Y`, then you must also be granted the `sp_setreptable` permission\.
+For more information on connection properties, see [Using Extra Connection Attributes with AWS Database Migration Service](CHAP_Introduction.ConnectionAttributes.md)\.

 ## Removing the Truncation Point<a name="CHAP_Source.SAP.Truncation"></a>